Lakeside: A History of Change

 Relocations.
 New programs.
 Mergers.
 Shifts in the student body.
 Innovative approaches.
 Lakeside School’s desire and embrace of change over time have contributed to its success and positioned it as a leader in education in Seattle and around the world.

-Today’s Lakeside School is the result of two separate schools: St. Nicholas was founded in 1910 and Moran-Lakeside was founded in 1919.
-The two institutions merged in 1971, leading to a period of rapid evolution and Lakeside School taking its place as one of the nation’s foremost independent schools.
+Today’s Lakeside School is the result of two separate schools: St. Nicholas, a school for girls, was founded in 1910 in the Capitol Hill neighborhood of Seattle.
+Moran-Lakeside, a school for boys on the shores of Lake Washington, was founded in 1919 by Frank G. Moran.
+The two institutions merged in 1971, leading to a period of rapid evolution and Lakeside School taking its place as one of the region’s foremost independent schools.

 We invite you to learn more about Lakeside School over time.